R Regular Expressions: Pattern Matching with stringr (20 Examples)

 ? after any quantifier to make it lazy.
 You can always remove it if you genuinely need the longest match.Example 8: Validate fixed-format codes

-The pattern ^\\d{5}(-\\d{4})?$ reads as: "start, exactly 5 digits, optionally a dash followed by exactly 4 digits, end."
-The anchors ^ and $ ensure the entire string must match — otherwise "902101234" would pass because it contains 5 consecutive digits.
+The pattern reads as "start, exactly 5 digits, optionally a dash followed by exactly 4 digits, end."
+Without the anchors, "902101234" would sneak through because it contains 5 consecutive digits, the anchors force the entire string to match the shape, which is the whole point of validation.

 Example 9: Detect strings starting with a capital letter